Seafood Tower Appetizer

 Note: This will make more chive oil than you need, but this amount is required for most blenders to be able to blend the mixture properly.
 The left-over chive oil can be used as an alternative to plain oil in other salad dressings, and will keep in the refrigerator for up to two weeks.

 Finely slice one bunch of the chives and set aside for the crab mix.

 Coarsely chop the remaining two bunches of chives, along with the parsley.
 Place the herbs into a blender, along with the olive oil, salt, and pepper.
 Blend until you get a bright-green color.
 This should take about a minute.
 Strain into a bowl.
 If it seems too thick, add a bit more oil.

 Step 4: Preparing the Seafood• 4 oz fresh baby shrimp

 • 4 oz fresh crab meat

-Roughly chop the crab meat, again setting aside a few nice pieces for garnish.
+Set aside a few nice pieces of crab for garnish.
+Roughly chop the remaining crab meat.
 Add the reserved chives and a few tablespoons of dill dressing to the crab meat and mix together.